Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles and onset of condensation: Introduction

 A self-gravitating BEC in the framework of Newtonian gravity, described by the Schr\"odinger-Poisson equations, does not have compact support.
 The mass-radius relations used in such contexts introduce $R_{99}$, the radius that encloses 99\% of the total mass.
 The result, $M=9.95\, \hbar^2/(Gm^2R_{99})$, emerging from several studies \cite{membrado,prd1,prd2} is similar to what has been well-known for nonrelativistic fermion stars (e.g. white dwarfs), but on different scales: $M=91.9\, \hbar^6/(G^3m^8R^3)$ \cite{chandrabook2}.
 There is yet no clear evidence for the existence of boson stars.
 However, it has been proposed that the core of neutron stars might turn superfluid via a kind of neutron pairing into bosons, thus forming a relativistic BEC of sorts \cite{chavharko}.

-It has also been proposed that dark matter (DM) may be made of ultralight bosons (axions) with a mass $m\sim 10^{-22}\, {\rm eV}/c^2$, named fuzzy dark matter (FDM) \cite{hu}.
+It has also been proposed that dark matter (DM) halos may be made of ultralight bosons (axions) with a mass $m\sim 10^{-22}\, {\rm eV}/c^2$, named fuzzy dark matter (FDM) \cite{hu}.
+These ultralight particles are still hypothetical but they are not excluded by particle physics and are actively studied at present \cite{hui}.
+Another type of massive bosons that could constitute dark matter is the QCD axion, a pseudo-Nambu-Goldstone boson of the Peccei-Quinn \cite{pq} phase transition associated with a $U(1)$ symmetry that solves the strong charge parity (CP) problem of quantum chromodynamics (QCD).
+However, its mass $m=10^{-4}\, {\rm eV}/c^2$ is larger so it yields smaller astrophysical structures called axion stars \cite{braatenrevue}.
 The large occupancies of axions permit such halos to be described by the Schr\"odinger-Poisson equations.
 The analysis reveals gravitational cooling and violent relaxation processes \cite{seidel94,lb}.
 Supporting evidence for these processes comes from numerical simulations of the Schr\"odinger-Poisson equations \cite{ch2, ch3, schwabe, mocz, moczSV, veltmaat, moczprl, moczmnras, veltmaat2}.

 The BEC core (often called soliton) has a size of the order of the de Broglie length $\lambda_{\rm dB}=h/(mv)\sim 1\, {\rm kpc}$.
 The surrounding halo results from quantum interferences of excited states.
 It has a profile similar to the Navarro-Frenk-White profile obtained in numerical simulations of classical cold dark matter (CDM) \cite{nfw}.
 Such a core-halo profile is reminiscent of those emerging from the Lynden-Bell statistical theory of collisionless violent relaxation \cite{lb,csr}.
 In particular, an approximately isothermal halo can account for the flat rotation curves of the galaxies.